awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

 ## Get recommendations using full repository analysis<a name="get-repository-scan"></a>

-To get recommendations on all the code in a branch, associate the repository with CodeGuru Reviewer and do the following:
+To get recommendations on all the code in a branch, associate the repository with CodeGuru Reviewer\.
+CodeGuru Reviewer automatically initiates a full repository analysis\.
+Later, to initiate a full repository analysis on\-demand, follow these steps:

-1. Navigate to the **Code reviews** page in the console\.
+1. Navigate to the **Code reviews** pane in the console\.

 1. On the **Full repository analysis** tab, choose **Create full repository analysis**\.
 ![\[The Code reviews section showing the Create full repository analysis button on the Full repository analysis tab.\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/code-reviews-create-full-repo-analysis.png)